Samillynn/HourGlass/README.md

 After entering **WaitFocus** state, the user is ready to enter the focus mode.
 The user can set how long he/she wants to be focused by dragging the progress bar.
-The FocusActivity will started in the following 2
+The FocusActivity will start in the following 2
 situations:

 1. The user presses the “START FOCUS” button.